islador/market_monitor/WantedFeatureList.md

   	* Rows are ordered alphabetically by default but may be ordered in the browser by any column element.
     * Contract Classes without any active contracts are displayed at the bottom of the list.

+13. User Profile Page
+  * Display user account page.
+  * Allows editing of all attributes except email.
+  * Displays a list of which APIs are accessible to the application.